PinNaCode/magiskboot_build/README.md

 For NodeJS, set `-sENVIRONMENT=node` instead. **Make sure** to also set `-sEXIT_RUNTIME=1` and  `-sNODERAWFS`.
 And then you will be able to run the end result with [NodeJS][NodeJS] like this: `node magiskboot.js`

+You can find more details about these linker flags in [Emscripten documentation](https://emscripten.org/docs/tools_reference/settings_reference.html).

 </details>

 ### Usage